 We are interested in your story.
 To learn more about how to conduct an oral history, please visit our Conducting An Oral History Interview page.

-The followig files are also pdf but will be retrieved from the USCG Historian site
+The following histories are retrieved from the USCG Historian site

 Joseph Etienne, who during his 30-year Coast Guard career served on Prohibition enforcement aboard CGC Champlain, as a surfman at a lifeboat station, participated in the invasion of Guadalcanal (he was a shipmate of Douglas Munro aboard the USS Hunter Liggett), and post war assignments in aids to navigation where he got to know Arnold Palmer.